-I got up and I had found out four hundred of this class that were all veterans.
+I got up and I had found out that there were four hundred of this class were all veterans.
 Quite unusual that they had gotten into the first class.
-So I just proceeded to talk to the veterans and apparently I made one of the best talks I have ever made with those three Scotches aboard.
-They printed it and circulated it all over the placed (Many chuckles).
+So I just proceeded to talk to the veterans and apparently I made one of the best talks I have ever made with those three scotches aboard.
+They printed it and circulated it all over the place.
+(Many chuckles).
 I never will forget my feelings.
 I couldn't duck.
-It was a very formal thing.
-I had to be very careful what I said-Secretary of State.
+It was a formal thing.
+I had to be very careful what I said-secretary of state.
 I was so damned mad at McCloy.
-I tell that because I had to accept a decoration to oblige McCloy.
+I tell that because I had to accept a decoration there in order to oblige McCloy.

 Then they took me down to Brown.
 Down to Brown it was quite different.
-The President was a bachelor [widower?] and his engagement was announced that night.
+The president was a bachelor [widower?] and his engagement was announced that night.
 They had a benedict's dinner.
-I arrived during the dinner at his house and his daughter received me and the former lady General Staff officer, who kept all of the Chief of Staff records, Miss what's her name-she became a lieutenant colonel.
-She ran all of the records for the Chief of Staff.
-Incidentally she knows a lot about all of this.
+I arrived during the dinner at his house and his daughter received me, and the former lady General Staff officer who kept all of the chief of staff records, Miss what's her name-she became a lieutenant colonel.
+She ran all of the records for the chief of staff.

+Incidentally, she knows a lot about all of this.
 You ought to talk to her.
 She's over in CIA.